-If you are interested in pursuing Filgrastim treatment as a method of achieving success after multiple miscarriages, please contact our center.
+If you are interested in pursuing Filgrastim treatment to achieve a higher success rate, after multiple miscarriages, please contact our center.

 Endometrial Scratching For Failure of Implantation

-Unsuccessful IVF is difficult to accept but is not uncommon.
-Embryo implantation is a complex process and some common causes of failure can be due to poor endometrial quality (lining of womb) or a genetically abnormal embryo.
-Women who have repeatedly failed IVF despite apparently good quality embryos may be candidates for the latest procedure called endometrial scratching which has been shown in several studies to improve the implantation rate in women who have had repeated failures.
+Unsuccessful IVF treatments are difficult to accept but are not uncommon.
+Embryo implantation is a complex process and some common causes of failure can be due to poor endometrial quality (lining of the womb) or a genetically abnormal embryo.
+Women who have repeatedly failed IVF treatments, despite apparently good quality embryos, may be candidates for the latest procedure called endometrial scratching, which has been shown in several studies to improve the implantation rate in women who have had repeated failures.

-The process of endometrial scratching as it relates to embryo implantation is not entirely understood and some questions still remain unanswered.
+The process of endometrial scratching, as it relates to embryo implantation, is not entirely understood by scientists and some questions still remain unanswered.
 Scientists involved in studies believe that there may be two reasons for the increased implantation rates:

 1: Increase of endometrial white blood cells.
-It appears that endometrial injury increases the production of white blood cells which secrete so called growth factors which in turn control embryo implantation.
+It appears that endometrial injury increases the production of white blood cells which secrete the so-called growth factors, which in turn control embryo implantation.

 Acupuncture is the technique where ultra-thin, sterilized needles are inserted into specific acupuncture parts on the body.
 When the needles are inserted, they reside on channels or meridians.
 These channels and meridians are pathways in both the exterior and interior of the body.
 These points can regulate the way that body functions.